tildearrow/furnace/doc/4-instrument/fm-opll.md

 # OPLL FM synthesis instrument editor

-The OPLL FM editor is divided into 5 tabs:
+the OPLL FM editor is divided into 5 tabs:

 - **FM**: for controlling the basic parameters of FM sound source.
 - **Macros (FM)**: for macros controlling algorithm, waveform and feedback.